Cleveland County Schools: Governance

 The primary governing body of Cleveland County Schools follows a council–manager government format with a nine-member Board of Education appointing a Superintendent to run the day-to-day operations of the system.
 The school system currently resides in the North Carolina State Board of Education's Sixth District.

-Board of Education
+Board of education

 The nine members of the Board of Education generally meet on the second Monday of each month.
-The current members of the board are: Robert Queen (Chair), Joel Shores (Vice Chair), Phillip Glover, Dena Green, Danny Blanton, Coleman Hunt, Rodney Fitch, Ron Humphries, and Greg Taylor.

 Superintendent

 The current superintendent of the system is Dr. Stephen Fisher.
 He became superintendent July 1, 2014.
 He followed Dr. Bruce Boyles who became superintendent in 2007 after spending 26 years in various positions in the Mooresville Graded School District.
 Boyles replaces Gene Moore who resigned the position to accept a superintendent position in Lancaster County, South Carolina and the interim superintendent, Steve Borders.
 Moore was the first superintendent of the newly merged system.

-Member schools
+Schools

 Cleveland County Schools has 29 schools ranging from pre-kindergarten to twelfth grade, comprising five high schools, two alternative schools, four middle schools, two intermediate schools (grades 5 and 6), and sixteen elementary schools.